awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.MySQL80.md

 ERROR 1874 (HY000): InnoDB is in read only mode.
 ```

+ For more information about the storage aspects and performance implications of temporary tables in Aurora MySQL version 3, see the blog post [Use the TempTable storage engine on Amazon RDS for MySQL and Amazon Aurora MySQL](https://aws.amazon.com/blogs/database/use-the-temptable-storage-engine-on-amazon-rds-for-mysql-and-amazon-aurora-mysql/)\.

 ### Storage engine for internal temporary tables<a name="AuroraMySQL.mysql80-internal-temp-tables-engine"></a>

  In Aurora MySQL version 3, the way internal temporary tables work is different from earlier Aurora MySQL versions\.
 Instead of choosing between the InnoDB and MyISAM storage engines for such temporary tables, now you choose between the `TempTable` and InnoDB storage engines\.